-In January 2017, the Financial Accounting Standards Board ("FASB") issued updated guidance to state that registrants should consider additional qualitative disclosures if the impact of an issued but not yet adopted Accounting Standards Update ("ASU") is unknown or cannot be reasonably estimated and to include a description of the effect of the accounting policies that the registrant expects to apply, if determined.
+In January 2017, the FASB issued updated guidance to state that registrants should consider additional qualitative disclosures if the impact of an issued but not yet adopted ASU is unknown or cannot be reasonably estimated and to include a description of the effect of the accounting policies that the registrant expects to apply, if determined.
 Transition guidance included in certain issued but not yet adopted ASUs was also updated to reflect this amendment.
 The updated guidance was effective upon issuance and we have adopted this standard and have made the required disclosures.

 In January 2017, the FASB issued an updated guidance simplifying the subsequent measurement of goodwill by eliminating "Step 2" from the goodwill impairment test.
 The updated guidance is effective for public companies' annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted for annual or interim goodwill impairment tests performed on testing dates after January 1, 2017.
-We expect to adopt this standard in 2017 and do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.
+We plan to adopt this standard in 2017 and do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.